DomosHaidou/coderoncode/_posts/2015-04-04-git-tips-and-tricks.markdown

 keywords: git, github, linux, tips, programming
 description: Useful collection of git tips and tricks
+categories: git github linux tips programming

 ---

 Recently I've been collecting a large collection of git shortcuts, tips and tricks.
 The following commands have been tested on linux and some of them will required a recent version of git.

 I expect that many of you will find them useful as much as I do.
 So let's get started with some simple but helpful commands to search and review your git repository history.

 ## Show log for only a specific branch